Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon Pro Duo should perform much faster than the Radeon RX 6950 XT overall. (explain)
+Memory BandwidthThe Radeon Pro Duo, in theory, should be much faster than the Radeon RX 6950 XT in general. (explain)

-Texel RateThe Radeon RX 6950 XT is a small bit (approximately 20%) more effective at AF than the Radeon Pro Duo. (explain)
+Texel RateThe Radeon RX 6950 XT is a bit (about 20%) faster with regards to texture filtering than the Radeon Pro Duo. (explain)

-Pixel RateThe Radeon RX 6950 XT is much (more or less 93%) better at anti-aliasing than the Radeon Pro Duo, and able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon RX 6950 XT should be quite a bit (approximately 93%) better at anti-aliasing than the Radeon Pro Duo, and should be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison